Trump's son urges West Virginia Republicans to reject Blankenship

 Jenkins has gone after Morrisey for his wife's lobbying ties and the fact that he isn't from West Virginia, while Morrisey has primarily attacked Jenkins for only recently joining the Republican Party.

-Blankenship, instead, has focused much of his energy on attacking Washington, going so far as to describe the father-in-law of Senate Majority Leader Mitch McConnell as a "Chinaperson."
-James Chao, father of Transportation Secretary Elaine Chao, was born in China, but moved to the United States before starting the shipping company Foremost Group in New York.
+Blankenship, instead, has focused much of his energy on attacking Washington, going so far as to describe the father-in-law of Senate Majority Leader Mitch McConnell, R-Kentucky, as a "Chinaperson."
+James Chao, father of Transportation Secretary Elaine Chao, was born in China but moved to the United States before starting the shipping company Foremost Group in New York.

 Blankenship also recently released an ad calling the majority leader "Cocaine Mitch."